adampresley/sublime-view-in-browser/README.md

 # Sublime Text - View In Browser

 *<a href="http://adampresley.github.io/sublime-view-in-browser/">View In Browser</a>* is a Sublime Text plugin that will open whatever is in your current view/tab.
 If the file current open is new and has not been saved a temporary file is created (in your default temp directory for your OS) with the extension of **.htm** and your browser will open it.
 However if the current open file is saved and has a name this plugin will open it in whatever you have set to handle its type.

 By default the keystroke assigned to this plugin is *CTRL + ALT + V*.

 ## Installation
 Using the Sublime Text Package Control plugin (http://wbond.net/sublime_packages/package_control) press *CTRL + SHIFT + P* and find **Package Control: Install Package** and press *Enter*.
 Find this plugin in the list by name **View In Browser**.

 ## Configuring Browsers
 By default this plugin will open files in Firefox.
 You can configure it to open using another browser of your choice.
 To do this, choose *Settings - User* from *Preferences > Package Settings > View In Browser*.

-The browser you wish to use to open files is set in the key named **selectedBrowser**.
-The list of browsers you can use and configure are in the key named **supportedBrowsers**.
+The browser you wish to use to open files is set in the key named **browser**.
+The following is a list of browsers configured for use out of the box.

-The **supportedBrowsers** values can be configured to have paths to your browser installations.
-Each browser listed is an array (list) of configurations that allow you to setup a browser for multiple operating systems.
-For example under *chrome* there are two configurations.
-The first is for your average Linux system.
-The second is for Windows.
+* Firefox - Mac OS, Linux, Windows
+* Chrome - Mac OS, Linux, Windows
+* Chrome64 - Windows
+* Safari - Mac OS
+* Internet Explorer - Windows
+* Chromium - Linux

 ## Other Browsers
-View In Browser also provides key bindings to open your current view in browser other than your **selectedBrowser**.
+View In Browser also provides key bindings to open your current view in browser other than your **browser** setting.
 Below is a listing of the keys and what browser open with those key bindings.

 * *CTRL + ALT + F* - Firefox
 * *CTRL + ALT + C* - Chrome
 * *CTRL + ALT + I* - Internet Explorer
 * *CTRL + ALT + S* - Safari

 Like any other key binding in Sublime these can be changed.
 Below is an example of the key configuration.
 You can remap these in your User key bindings configuration file.

 ```javascript
 [